Skip to main content

 Verify your MCP server

-After saving, the MCP Servers page will display your configured server along with its connection status.
+After saving, the External MCP Servers tab will display your configured server along with its connection status.

 Examples